pmjones/php-styler/README.md

 - Increase the maximum line length.
 The default length is 88 characters (10% more than the commonly-suggested 80-character length to allow some wiggle room).
 However, some codebases tend to prefer much longer lines, so increasing the line length may result in more-agreeable line splits.

+- Remove comments from within parameter and argument lists.

+- Move inline comments from the beginning or end of the line to *above* the line.

 - Break up a single long line into multiple shorter lines.

-- Move inline comments from the beginning or end of the line to *above* the line.

 - Assign closures embedded in arguments to separate variables.

 - Assign function calls embedded in concatenations to separate variables.

-- Assign ternaries embedded in a single statement to separate variables.
+- Assign multiple ternaries embedded in a single statement to separate variables.

 ## Caveats